TPedron/design_patterns/README.md

 # design_patterns

 Simple implementations of many common Design Patterns in Ruby without Rails or other gems.
+Each pattern example has its own folder with an `application.rb` file that can be run via `ruby <relative path>` running a demo.

 # 1. Creation Patterns